carajumpshigh/Analysis_of_Airbnb_house_pricing_in_NYC_and_LA/README.md

 - Spatial Data (`LA/Zip_Code_Boundaries`, `LA/Council_District_Boundaries`, [NYC Zip Code Boundaries](https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html))
 - Others ()

-The data we used can be accessed in the `Data` folder.
+The data we used can be accessed in the `Data` folder or through the links.
 For detialed description of data sources, please review the `Summary` file in the `Data` folder.

 ## Methodology
 ![Methodology](methodology.png)